Art Of The Budget

 #2.
 Work out what you can tolerate

 Are there subscriptions you’ve simply forgotten to cancel?
 Maybe those coffees are unimportant.
 Whatever it might be take it out.
-You’ll probably need to be assertive about what you take out, but you cannot take out EVERYTHING.
+You’ll probably need to be assertive about what you take out, and you cannot take out EVERYTHING.
 This is about trying to find a baseline for what you can tolerate, because this isn’t about punishing yourself, it’s about freeing yourself — to make choices, halve your bills or whatever.

 I don't know about you, but sometimes my baseline doesn't fill me with excitement.
 I need to remind myself that it’s not about doing it tough or doing without luxuries, it’s about eliminating waste and creating new opportunities.